 Pia’s arts therapy practice is based at Studio 34, Bickerton House, Archway Studios, North London, where she works primarily with adults going through life and/or work transitions who wish to break away from self-defeating patterns and bring more authentic, creative expression into their lives.
 Alongside the arts, Pia draws upon myth and nature as intuitive ways to explore our deeper selves and relationships with others.

-With a Masters and Diploma from the Institute for Arts in Therapy and Education (IATE), a Certificate in Psychotherapy and Counselling from Regent’s University, Pia has clinical experience in hospitals and schools, including Place 2 Be, Kids Company, Homerton and Newham Hospital, in its miscarriage and stillbirth unit.
-Pia worked with Women + Health Community Centre in Camden to create an innovative counselling and body therapy programme to support pregnant women and mothers for birth and beyond.
+With a Masters and Diploma from the Institute for Arts in Therapy and Education (IATE), a Diploma in Psychotherapy and Counselling from Regent’s University, Pia has previous clinical experience in hospitals, community centres and schools, including Place 2 Be, Kids Company, Homerton, Newham Hospital, Women + Health Centre in Camden.
+She is currently studying Environmental Arts Therapy, to explore more ways of bringing nature into arts therapy.
 Pia’s TEDx talk, The Heroine’s Journey, shows some of her thinking on art as a compass in times of transition.

 Pia also designed Sometimes I Feel, a creative story-card resource to support children and adults in exploring and recognising a range of positive and challenging feelings.

-Outside of the therapy context, Pia also designs and offers participatory-arts and creative-writing workshops for children.
+Outside of the therapy context, Pia also designs and offers participatory-arts and creative-writing workshops for children and adults.
 She increasingly introduces elements of nature, myth and folklore into her workshops, to help children explore story-telling and art-making of the land.

 In 2017, Pia worked alongside creative director, Eugene Hughes, and film director, Ben Mallaby, as story director on artgym’s award-winning documentary The Moving Theatre.
 The Moving Theatre follows four real-life migrant storytellers, and plays back life-changing moments of their journeys through the use of theatre and puppetry.